Independence, Kansas

 Independence is a city in and the county seat of Montgomery County, Kansas, United States.
 As of the 2020 census, the population of the city was 8,548.
 It was named in commemoration of the Declaration of Independence.
+Independence Community College is located here.

 History

+The Osage Indians had settled much of southeast Kansas over the course of the 1830s and 40s and sold land claims over the course of the 1860s to incoming American homesteaders and moved into Indian Territory (present-day Oklahoma) where they became settled farmers, selling their whole remaining claim to the United States government in 1870 for $1.25 an acre.

-Independence was settled on land that was purchased from the Osage Indians in September 1869 by George A. Brown for the price of $50; they were being moved to Indian Territory in present-day Oklahoma.
-He originally called the townsite Colfax after Schuyler Colfax, vice president under President Ulysses S. Grant.
+Independence was settled on land that was purchased from the Osage Nation in September 1869 by George A. Brown for the price of $50.
+Brown originally called the townsite Colfax after Schuyler Colfax, vice president under President Ulysses S. Grant.
 On August 21, 1869 a group of Oswego, Kansas men led by R. W. Wright settled there with the intent to make Independence the county seat.
-E. E. Wilson and F D. Irwin opened the first store in October 1869, Wilson & Irwin Groceries.
+E. E. Wilson and F D. Irwin opened the first store in October 1869, naming it Wilson & Irwin Groceries.
 Independence was designated county seat in 1870.

-A permanent lighting system was first used for an exhibition baseball game on April 17, 1930 between the Independence Producers and House of David semi-professional baseball team of Benton Harbor, Michigan, with the Independence team winning with a score of 9 to 1 before a crowd of 1,700 spectators.
+On April 17, 1930 the city was the first to use a permanent lighting system for an exhibition baseball game: it was held between the Independence Producers and House of David semi-professional baseball team of Benton Harbor, Michigan.
+The Independence team won with a score of 9 to 1 before a crowd of 1,700 spectators.

 Miss Able, a rhesus monkey, was born at Ralph Mitchell Zoo.
-Miss Able along with Miss Baker, a squirrel monkey, became the first monkeys to fly in space; they returned alive on May 28, 1959.
+Miss Able along with Miss Baker, a squirrel monkey, became the first monkeys that the United States used in its space program to fly in space; they returned alive on May 28, 1959.